q3769/semver-maven-plugin/README.md

 mvn semver:set-current -Dsemver=1.2.3-beta
 ```

-sets the new value of the version element of the pom.xml file to be `1.2.3-beta`, regardless of the old value
+sets the new value of the version element of the pom.xml file to be `1.2.3-beta`, regardless of the original value in
+POM

 ### Increment normal version number